devlooped/SponsorLink/readme.md

 Notes:
-* Sponsor manifest expires monthly (like GitHub sponsorships themselves) and is signed with a private key only the author has access to but is public and accessible on the sponsorable manifest.
+* Sponsor manifest expires monthly (like GitHub sponsorships themselves) and is signed with a private key only the author has access to.
+Its corresponding public key is public and accessible on the sponsorable manifest.
 * Users can optionally turn on/off auto-sync, so that after the first sync, the author can automatically refresh the manifest on the user's behalf by re-running the sync command unattended.
 * Users can have the following role claims:
-   * `user`: the user is direct sponsor of the account.
+   * `user`: the user is direct sponsor of the author.
-   * `org`: the user is a member of an organization that sponsors the account.
+   * `org`: the user is a member of an organization that sponsors the author.
-   * `contrib`: the user is a contributor to the account's project(s).
+   * `contrib`: the user is a contributor to the author's project(s).
    * `team`: the user is team a member of the author's organization.
 * Typically, an autor would consider any of the above roles to qualify as an active sponsor, but the actual behavior is up to the library/tool author.